Umberto Veronesi: Scientific career

-After spending brief periods in England and France, Veronesi joined the Italian Cancer Institute in Milan as a volunteer, and in 1975 became its director.
+After spending brief periods in England and France, Veronesi joined the National Cancer Institute in Milan as a volunteer, and in 1975 became its director.
 Veronesi challenged the dominant paradigm among surgeons that cancer could only be treated with aggressive surgery.
 He championed a paradigm shift in cancer care from "maximum tolerated" to "minimum effective" treatment.
 In 1965, he participated in the foundation of the Italian Cancer Research Association and founded the European School of Oncology in 1982.
 He was also a founding member of the Italian Association of Medical Oncology.
 Among his numerous roles, there was that of president of the European Organisation for Research and Treatment of Cancer from 1985 to 1988.
 In 1991, he founded the European Institute of Oncology, becoming its scientific director; it was an innovative oncology hospital model based on the three principles of patient centrality, integration between laboratory research and clinical research, and prevention.
 The Umberto Veronesi Foundation for the progress of science, with the aim of supporting scientific research at a national level in oncology, cardiology, and neurosciences and promoting scientific dissemination, was established in 2003.

 Veronesi's name is linked to scientific and cultural contributions recognised and appreciated throughout the world, the most relevant scientific contributions concerning the invention of conservative surgery for the treatment of breast tumors.
 A pioneer of breast-conserving surgery in early breast cancer as an alternative to a radical mastectomy, he developed the technique of quadrantectomy, which limits surgical resection to the affected quarter of the breast.
 Between 1973 and 1980, Veronesi led the first prospective randomised trial of breast-conserving surgery, known as the Milan I trial, which compared outcomes from radical mastectomy against quadrantectomy.
 The results, published in 1981, and confirmed in 2002 in a 20-year follow-up study, played a key role in establishing breast conserving surgery as the standard of care for patients with early breast cancer, alongside results from trials of lumpectomy led by the American breast surgeon Bernard Fisher.
 In June 2005, 1,800 surgeons called for Veronesi to be awarded a Nobel Prize for having revolutionised cancer treatment.